-Only 840 calories?
+Under 1000 calories?
 No wonder I was unable to control my eating.
 No wonder I would overeat all the time.
-I was hungry!
+My goals were unreasonable and unhealthy, and I was hungry!

 Now that I am tracking my meals, I’m eating a lot more every day than I’m used to.
 It’s actually proving to be surprisingly difficult to meet my nutritional needs.
 In fact, I struggled to get my calorie and protein intake up to a healthy level yesterday.

 Hence needing a separate snack.
 Having the protein shake on standby for those times when I know my body needs more food has been incredibly helpful.
-Cans of tuna fish help, too.
+Making sure I keep cans of tuna fish and sardines around helps, too.

-Recognizing that I hadn’t been eating enough, that the reason I kept wanting to eat more wasn’t that there was something wrong with me, has been revelatory and deeply emotionally satisfying.
+Recognizing that I hadn’t been eating enough has shown me that the reason I kept wanting to eat more wasn’t that there was something wrong with me.
+I didn’t lack self-control.
+My desire to eat was legitimate.
+This has been revelatory and deeply emotionally satisfying.